- Events & Highlights

 Only high school juniors during the 2017-2018 school year are eligible for this scholarship.
 This is to ensure that fellow students can observe the scholarship winners during their senior year and to recognize the traits the students show.
 You can download the application or complete an online application below.
 It will also be available at all Montana High Schools Guidance Counselor offices.

-The Big Sky State Games has selected Maysen Whitney of Billings Senior High School, Skyler Robinson of Baker High School, Madison Gilsdorf of Billings Senior High School, and Makenzy Gilsdorf of Billings Senior High School as the recipients of the 2017 Big Sky State Games Character Counts!
+The Big Sky State Games has selected Hannah Hirschi of Skyview High School, Devin Amtmann of Butte High School, Shea Dolan of Billings West High School, Loran Murphy of Huntley Project High School, and Karter Bernhardt of Billings West High School as the recipients of the 2018 Big Sky State Games Character Counts!
 Scholarship.
-The $500 scholarship winners will be recognized at the 32nd Annual Big Sky State Games Opening Ceremonies event Friday, July 14.
+The $500 scholarship winners will be recognized at the 33rd Annual Big Sky State Games Opening Ceremonies event Friday, July 20.
 The winners were chosen based on their character, community involvement, and participation in sports.
 By embracing CHARACTER COUNTS! the Big Sky State Games has taken a proactive approach to building character through athletics.

 |2016||Cory Kistler||Huntley Project|